OWASP/phpsec/README.md

 # ABANDONED: OWASP PHP Security Project

 The OWASP PHP Security Project was an effort by a group of PHP developers to help secure PHP web applications.
-The aim was to provide a collection of decoupled flexible secure PHP libraries, as well as a collection of PHP tools.
+The aim was to provide a collection of decoupled, flexible, secure PHP libraries, as well as a collection of PHP tools.

 Unfortunately, due to a number of circumstances, the project did not manage to meet these objectives.